GlaucioOliveira/CIT-261/topics/json/README.md

 #### Stringify
-With Stringify we are able to cast JavaScript Objects to Json string.
-So basically it's the inverse process of the Parse function.
-We pass an object as a argument, and the return is a string.
+With the `JSON.stringify` function, it's possible to cast JavaScript Objects into a JSON String.
+Basically it's the inverse process of the Parse function described above.
+We pass an object as an argument to this function, and the return of this function is a string in the JSON format.

 ```html
 <script>